dmcfigueira/the_journey/README.md

 - About 30h of effort were put into this project.
 - Some parts of the code could probably be more efficient.
 - Some parts of the code could probably use some more testing.
-- All the code is documented - because that's how I like my code.
+- All the code is documented - because that's how I like to code.